 Forms are versatile online documents that can be linked to teachers, children or your centre as a whole.
 Once published you can control which parents and/or teachers the form is shared with.

-As each form is built around a different user, we have four types of forms available to use:
+As each form is built around a different user, we have 3 types of forms:

 Learn more about the different form types and their use cases here.